anna-k-krause/Thesis/README.md

 I wanted to provide a broad data analysis of Nebraka Inmates, who they were, what their crimes were, and the data trends among them.

 ## Build status
-The project are currently still in the refining process and are missing some notation.
+The project is currently completed for Thesis submission, but may contain updates in the future.

 ## Tech/framework used
 I used Python through Jupyter Notebooks to do these projects.